subhagatecs/NIC-Predictive-Analysis/Post Method with CSV/README.md

 This contains repository classes that deals with data access.
 It uses JPA(Java Persistant API) to interact with database.

 ### Response:-
+It contains the response format of the user's API request.

 ### Service:-
 It contains service classes to implement logic and it is used by controller to perform operations on data.